htwangtw/hrvtrt/preregisteration.md

 We plan to explore the following connectivity based measures.
 All measures will be computed for the two sessions respectively.

-1. Dynamic functional connectome [Chang et al. 2009] We will expand the analysis in ([Chang et al. 2009]) from single ROI (dACC and amygdala) to the full connectome.
+1. Dynamic functional connectome [Chang et al., 2009] We will expand the analysis in ([Chang et al., 2009]) from single ROI (dACC and amygdala) to the full connectome.

 2. ROI-HRV interaction
     We compute interaction terms of each ROI and HRV, and then correlate each interaction with the remaining ROI, resulting an asymmetrical connectome.